- Phi Theta Kappa- National Honors Society/Ivy Tech Community College 1992 & 2010

 - April 2020 – Graduated from Aspen University with a Master’s in Psychology and Addiction Counseling

-- January 2021- Began studying for TEFL/TESL (Teaching English as a Foreign Language/Teaching English as a Second Language) certification, also began studying Spanish academically, seeking fluency.
+- February 2022- Began studying for TEFL/TESL (Teaching English as a Foreign Language/Teaching English as a Second Language) certification.

 When I was nine years old, I was told by a doctor that I had a heart murmur.
 He said that I would never be able to have children, do any extra curricular activities, or become too excited.
 I chose not to believe him.
 I went on to run in cross country and trak from the ages 9-11, winning more than thirty ribbons and medals.
 I also had four children, and have lived a life that few might believe is true.